mobsuccess-devops/.github/pull_request_template.md

 ### What does it do?
 Why?

+Mandatory.
 Please add a short description of what this `pull request` does.

 ### QA

-`npm run storybook` and `npm run test`
+Optionnal. `npm run storybook` and `npm run test`

 ### Good To Know

+Mandatory.
 Link to the asana ticket.
 Dont start a `pull request` without a ticket.